Korean Beef Short Ribs (Sous Vide)

 MAKE MARINADE: Use a food processor, immersion blender or nothing.
 Place all ingredients in a food processor (or bowl).
 Process (or blend with immersion blender) until smooth.
 If you don't have a processor or blender, grate the pear and onion, then mix with the remaining ingredients.

-MAKE GLAZE/SAUCE (optional but recommended): Pour marinade juices into small pot (I like to pour it through a sieve to remove small bits but it's fine if you don't).
+MAKE GLAZE/SAUCE (optional but recommended): Pour reserved marinade juices into small pot (I like to pour it through a sieve to remove small bits).
 Bring to boil, then reduce to medium high.
-Boil for about 10 minutes until reduce by half and slightly thickened.
-If you like heat on your rib meat, add a pinch of red pepper flakes.
+Boil for about 10 minutes until reduced by half and slightly thickened.
+If you like spicy, add a pinch of red pepper flakes.

 GRILL KOREAN SHORT RIBS: Spray grill with oil and heat to medium high (450-500F).
 Brush glaze on both sides of short ribs.
 Spray ribs with oil on one side to avoid sticking.
 Grill for 2 minutes on one side that is sprayed with oil.
 No need to grill the other side.
 Brush on extra glaze and serve with remaining sauce on the side.
 Garnish with chopped green onions and/or sesame seeds if desired.
 Serve hot or at room temperature.